CircuitQ: An open-source toolbox for superconducting circuits: Symbolic Hamiltonian for circuit in figure

-CircuitQ provides the symbolic Hamiltonian given in Eq.~\ref{eq:leib_circuit} for the exemplary circuit in Fig.~\ref{fig:circuit}.
-For a better readability, her the flux quantum $\Phi_0$ is given as a symbol, however it's numerical value would be displayed in the software implementation.
-The parasitic capacitances within the first kinetic part of the Hamiltonian are labelled by a $p$ in the index.
+CircuitQ provides the symbolic Hamiltonian given in equation~\ref{eq:leib_circuit} for the example circuit in figure~\ref{fig:circuit}.
+The parasitic capacitances within the kinetic part of the Hamiltonian are labelled with a $p$ in the index.

 \begin{widetext}

 \end{widetext}